MIRI Medium Resolution Spectroscopy

 MRS operations have been designed to allow for efficient observations of point sources, compact sources, and fully extended sources.
 The observer has control over 3 primary parameters: (1) wavelength coverage, (2) dither pattern, and (3) detector read out mode and exposure time (via the number of frames and integrations).

-For current information on features and characteristics of the MIRI instrument as well as features and caveats specific to MIRI MRS data processing in the JWST Science Calibration Pipeline see: MIRI Features and Caveats and MIRI MRS Pipeline Caveats
+For current information on performance of the MIRI instrument as well as calibration, features, and caveats specific to MIRI MRS data processing in the JWST Science Calibration Pipeline see: MIRI MRS Known Issues

 Figure 1.
 Schematic overview of the MIRI MRS